-MLRA 83A is subtropical, subhumid on the western boundary and subtropical humid on the eastern boundary.
-Winters are dry and mild and the summers are hot and humid.
-Tropical maritime air masses predominate throughout spring, summer, and fall.
+MLRA 83B mainly has a subtropical steppe climate along the Rio Grande River and subtropical subhumid climates in La Salle and McMullen counties.
+Winters are dry and mild and the summers are hot.
+Tropical maritime air masses predominate throughout spring, summer and fall.
 Modified polar air masses exert considerable influence during winter, creating a continental climate characterized by large variations in temperature.
-Average precipitation for MLRA 83A is 20 inches on the western boundary and 35 inches on the eastern boundary.
-Peak rainfall, because of rain showers, occurs late in spring and a secondary peak occurs early in fall.
-Heavy thunderstorm activities increase in April, May, and June.
+Peak rainfall occurs late in spring and a secondary peak occurs early in fall.
+Most heavy thunderstorm activities occur during the summer months.
 July is hot and dry with little weather variations.
-Rainfall increases again in late August and September as tropical disturbances increase and become more frequent.
-Tropical air masses from the Gulf of Mexico dominate during the spring, summer, and fall.
+Rainfall increases again in late August and September as tropical disturbances increase and become more frequent as the storms dissipate.
+Tropical air masses from the Gulf of Mexico dominate during the spring, summer and fall.
 Prevailing winds are southerly to southeasterly throughout the year except in December when winds are predominately northerly.